lsst-dm/dmtn-269/index.rst

 The database needs to record the versions with which it was created (or later upgraded).
 One common approach for this is to define a separate metadata table that can record various additional information about the database itself.
-This table can be a simple key-value storage wit two string columns, indexed by a key value, this approach is used for ``daf_butler`` schema management tools.
+This table can be a simple key-value storage with two string columns, indexed by a key value; this approach is used for ``daf_butler`` schema management tools.
 Both versions used to create database schema will be recorded in the metadata table, one possible example choosing names for keys could be::

     key                           | value